marilynwaldman/mapboxgl-jupyter/README.md

     Note:  You may place this key in your .ssh directory and make the proper adjustments when you ssh to your aws instance

-1.  ssh into your instance
+1.  ssh into your instance - obtain addresses from AWS administrator

 `ssh -i "myaws.pem" ubuntu@ec2-34-221-171-5.us-west-2.compute.amazonaws.com`